Near Real Time Data

 9. What are the attributes of the VIIRS Modeled Fire Perimeter data based on the FEDS algorithm?

-Column Description Type/Unit Displayed on FIRMS
+Column Description Type/Unit

 fireid Fire ID.
 Unique for each fire.
 Matches fireid.
 Numeric ID